Family and Early Life

 The Gabian Chapter

-Eric’s creations, since the 1970s, have always been a collaboration of talent; today, these dollhouses take many hands to assemble with an apprenticeship program that sees collaboration from young artisans from all over the globe.
 Eric Lansdown Arts Association is a non-profit focused on educating future generations of artists.
-Eric’s goal is to leave a legacy of craftsmanship and skill to the young artists who work alongside him.
+Eric’s goal is to leave a legacy of craftsmanship and skill for the young artists who work alongside him and to carry on the activities after he has gone.